Chisana Airport

-Chisana Airport is a state-owned public-use airport serving Chisana, a community located in the Valdez-Cordova Census Area of the U.S. state of Alaska.
+Chisana Airport is a state-owned public-use airport serving Chisana, a community located in the Copper River Census Area of the U.S. state of Alaska.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 Scheduled airline passenger service at this airport is subsidized by the United States Department of Transportation via the Essential Air Service program.

 Facilities and aircraft

 Chisana Airport resides at elevation of 3,318 feet (1,011 m) above mean sea level.
 It has one runway designated 12/30 with a turf and gravel surface measuring 3,000 by 50 feet (914 x 15 m).
 For the 12-month period ending December 31, 2005, the airport had 150 aircraft operations, an average of 12 per month: 67% general aviation and 33% air taxi.

 Airline and destination

 The following airline offers scheduled passenger service at this airport: